'There is a lot of ignorance...': Two parents on why they home-school

-With the number of home-schooled children in Ireland having almost doubled over the past five years, we asked two parents what it's really like to educate your own kids.
+With the number of home-schooled children in Ireland having almost doubled in recent years, we asked two parents what it's really like to educate your own kids.

 New figures released by the Child and Family Agency Tusla have revealed a significant rise in the the number of children being home-schooled in Ireland, rising from 699 children educated at home to 1,322 between 2011 and 2016.